-9.1.1.7 Unlock Bypass Instruction

-The unlock bypass feature allows the system to program words to the flash memories faster than using the standard program instruction.
+nation PSD8XX Famil The PSD835G2 Functional Blocks (cont.)
+9.1.1.8 Unlock Bypass Instruction The unlock bypass feature allows the system to program words to the flash memories faster than using the standard program instruction.
 The unlock bypass instruction is initiated by first writing two unlock cycles.
 This is followed by a third write cycle containing the unlock bypass command, 20h (see Table 8).
 The flash memory then enters the unlock bypass mode.
 A two-cycle Unlock Bypass Program instruction is all that is required to program in this mode.
 The first cycle in this instruction contains the unlock bypass programm command, A0h; the second cycle contains the program address and data.
 Additional data is programmed in the same manner.
 This mode dispenses with the initial two unlock cycles required in the standard program instruction, resulting in faster total programming time.
 During the unlock bypass mode, only the Unlock Bypass Program and Unlock Bypass Reset instructions are valid.
 To exit the unlock bypass mode, the system must issue the two-cycle unlock bypass reset instruction.
 The first cycle must contain the data 90h; the second cycle the data 00h.
 Addresses are don't care for both cycles.
-The flash memory then returns to reading array data mode.

-9.1.1.8 Erasing Flash Memory

-9.1.1.8.1.
-Flash Bulk Erase Instruction

-The Flash Bulk Erase instruction uses six write operations followed by a Read operation of the status register, as described in Table 8.
+The Flash memory then returns to reading array data mode.
+9.1.1.9 Erasing Flash Memory 9.1.1.9.1.
+Flash Bulk Erase Instruction The Flash Bulk Erase instruction uses six write operations followed by a Read operation o the status register, as described in Table 8.
 If any byte of the Bulk Erase instruction is wrong, the Bulk Erase instruction aborts and the device is reset to the Read Flash memory status.

-During a Bulk Erase, the memory status may be checked by reading status bits DQ5, DQ6, and DQ7 (DQ13, DQ14, DQ15), as detailed in section 9.1.1.6.
-The Error bit (returns a '1' if there has been an Erase Failure (maximum number of erase cycles have been executed).

-It is not necessary to program the array with 00h because the PSD4000 will automatically do this before erasing to 0FFh.
+During a Bulk Erase, the memory status may be checked by reading status bits DQ5, DQ6 and DQ7, as detailed in section 9.1.1.7.
+The Error bit (DQ5) returns a '1' if there has been an Erase Failure (maximum number of erase cycles have been executed).
+It is not necessary to program the array with 00h because the PSD835G2 will automaticall do this before erasing to 0FFh.
 During execution of the Bulk Erase instruction, the Flash memory will not accept any instructions.

-9.1.1.8.2 Flash Sector Erase Instruction

-The Sector Erase instruction uses six write operations, as described in Table 8.
-Additional Flash Sector Erase confirm commands and Flash sector addresses can be written subsequently to erase other Flash sectors in parallel, without further coded cycles, if the additional instruction is transmitted in a shorter time than the timeout period of about 100 μ s.
+9.1.1.9.2 Flash Sector Erase Instruction The Sector Erase instruction uses six write operations, as described in Table 8.
+Additional Flash Sector Erase confirm commands and Flash sector addresses can be written subsequently to erase other Flash sectors in parallel, without further coded cycles, if the additional instruction is transmitted in a shorter time than the timeout period of about 100 μs.
 The input of a new Sector Erase instruction will restart the time-out period.

-The status of the internal timer can be monitored through the level of DQ3 (DQ11) (Erase time-out bit).
-If DQ3 (DQ11) is '0', the Sector Erase instruction has been received and the timeout is counting.
-If DQ3 (DQ11) is '1', the timeout has expired and the PSD4000 is busy erasing the Flash sector(s).
-Before and during Erase timeout, any instruction other than Erase suspend and Erase Resume will abort the instruction and reset the device to Read Array mode.
-It is not necessary to program the Flash sector with 00h as the PSD4000 will do this automatically before erasing.

-During a Sector Erase, the memory status may be checked by reading status bits DQ5, DQ6, and DQ7 (DQ13, DQ14, DQ15), as detailed in section 9.1.1.6.
+The status of the internal timer can be monitored through the level of DQ3 (Erase time-out bit).
+If DQ3 is '0', the Sector Erase instruction has been received and the timeout is counting.
+If DQ3 is '1', the timeout has expired and the PSD835G2 is busy erasing the Flash sector(s).
+Before and during Erase timeout, any instruction other than Erase suspen and Erase Resume will abort the instruction and reset the device to Read Array mode.
+It is not necessary to program the Flash sector with 00h as the PSD835G2 will do this automatically before erasing.
+During a Sector Erase, the memory status may be checked by reading status bits DQ5, DQ6, and DQ7, as detailed in section 9.1.1.7.
 During execution of the erase instruction, the Flash block logic accepts only Reset and Erase Suspend instructions.
-Erasure of one Flash sector may be suspended, in order to read data from another Flash sector, and then resumed.
+Erasure of one Flash sector may be suspended, in order to

+PSD835G2

+Functional

+Blocks

+(cont.)

+The